Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 weight: 30
 ---

-Learn how to register an API with the Amplify management plane using an existing OpenAPI Specification.
+Learn how to manually register an API with the Amplify Management Plane using an existing OpenAPI Specification so that it appears in the Service Registry.

 ## Before you start